uu-haunter/busplus/README.md

 # Bus+

 Bus+ is a service that lets users make smart and planned choices when traveling.
-Instead of planning a trip only from table times, Bus+ allows you to see the current location of all buses in your district as well as having support for getting and indication of how many people are traveling on a given bus at any given moment.
+Instead of planning a trip only from table times, Bus+ allows you to see the current location of all buses in your district as well as having support for getting an indication of how many people are traveling on a given bus at any given moment.

 The goal of Bus+ is to create a standalone application that can either work as a complement to existing public-transport applications or be merged together with one of them to create a better experience for travelers.

 ---